anchorwrite/logosophe/MESSAGING_SSE_IMPLEMENTATION.md

 - **User Feedback Systems**: Toast notification system replacing blocking alerts
 - **Database Integration**: Proper SQLite datetime handling and soft deletion
 - **API Design**: RESTful endpoints with proper error handling and validation
+- **Storage Management**: Complete R2 file cleanup integration with database operations
+- **Admin Operations**: Comprehensive dashboard message management with flexible deletion options
+- **Type Assertions**: Proper TypeScript type safety for all API responses and error handling

 The phased approach has ensured a stable, secure, and scalable solution that maintains the existing security model while adding modern real-time capabilities and enhanced messaging features.
 The harbor appbar integration makes messaging highly discoverable and provides users with immediate visibility of their unread messages and connection status.

 **The messaging SSE implementation is now ready for production deployment** and represents a significant advancement in the user experience for harbor messaging, providing real-time capabilities that rival modern messaging platforms while maintaining the security and reliability standards expected in enterprise environments.
+The addition of comprehensive admin message deletion capabilities with R2 storage integration and bulk operations makes this a complete enterprise messaging solution.

 ### Key Lessons Learned: Role-Based Messaging